 The vineyards which Dominique tends so carefully lie in an old glacial valley where the rocks were ground down by the constantly moving ice to form iron-rich soils (the name of one of his cuvees is Le Feu).

-Domaine Belluard Savoie AOP Ayse Brut “Les Perles du Mont Blanc” 2014
+Domaine Belluard Vin de Savoie AOP Ayse Brut “Les Perles du Mont Blanc” 2017

 It displays both finesse and minerality and can be drunk as an aperitif or throughout a meal and even with dessert if required.
 It is a fine sparkling wine.
 The alcohol level is 12.5%.

-We have another quote, this time from the highly regarded Chambers Street wine shop in new York:
+This quote is from the highly regarded Chambers Street wine shop in New York:

 This sparkling gem is poured at a number of leading restaurants throughout Australia.

-Domaine Belluard Vin de Savoie Ayse Mont-Blanc Methode Traditionnelle Brut-Zero
+Domaine Belluard Vin de Savoie AOP Ayse Mont-Blanc Methode Traditionnelle Brut-Zero 2016

 A lovely sparkling wine made from 100% Gringet, a traditional grape of the Savoie region and nominated as a grape for sparkling and still wines in the Vin de Savoie Ayse appellation.
 It displays both finesse and minerality and can be drunk as an aperitif or throughout a meal and even with dessert if required.
 It is a fine sparkling wine.
 This wine is matured for longer than the standard Brut.